 The Tower of the Americas is a 229m observation tower that symbolizes downtown San Antonio.
 It is famous for its rotating observation deck that makes a full turn every hour.

 Built as a landmark for the 1968 World's Fair 'HemisFair 68', it continues to be a beloved viewpoint offering a panoramic view of the River Walk area.
-The upper deck (top house) was constructed using a unique method where it was pre-assembled on the ground and then slowly lifted over 20 days with a giant jack.
+The upper deck (top house) was constructed using a unique method where it was pre-assembled on the ground and then slowly lifted over 20 days using a giant jack.

 Admission tickets are around $19 for adults, $16 for military and seniors, and about $15 for children, which includes access to the 4D theater.
-I highly recommend the 12-minute 4D video experience called 'Skies Over Texas' for first-time visitors.
+I highly recommend the 12-minute 4D experience called 'Skies Over Texas' for first-time visitors.

 At the top, there is a rotating restaurant called Chart House where you can enjoy steak and seafood while taking in the 360-degree panoramic view.